hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 | hazelcast.invalidation.max.tolerated.miss.count        | 10                                  | number          | If missed invalidation count is bigger than this value, relevant cached data in a Near Cache will be made unreachable.                                                                                                                                                                                                                                                                                              |
 | hazelcast.invalidation.reconciliation.interval.seconds | 60                                  | number          | Period of the task that scans cluster members to compare generated invalidation events with the received ones from the client Near Cache.                                                                                                                                                                                                                                                                           |
 | hazelcast.logging.level                                | INFO                                | string          | Logging level.
 Can be one of `OFF`, `ERROR`, `WARN`, `INFO`, `DEBUG`, `TRACE`.                                                                                                                                                                                                                                                                                                                                      |

-# 3.2 Enabling Assertions

-There are some assertions in the Hazelcast Node.js Client's codebase, by default disabled to avoid performance penalty.
-By setting `HZ_NODEJS_ENV` environment variable to `development`, you can enable assertions.
-This can be useful to debug your code.

 # 4. Serialization